Williamd40/Williamd40/README.md

 ## About me:

--  I primarily code in R, Bash, and Python.
+-  I primarily code in SQL, KQL, Bash, and Python.
--  I am also learning HTML, JavaScript, SQL, C++, and CSS.
+-  I am also learning HTML, JavaScript, C++, and CSS.
--  My current goals for 2022:
-> - To build my own website,
-> - Pursue a career within data analysis and software development.
 -  A lil' on the side: I am also a budding powerlifter, with aims to compete one day.

 ### My current Socials: